Direct, physically motivated derivation of triggering probabilities for spreading processes on generalized random networks: Generalized random networks

-Next, we need $\Probof{\nu\lambda}$ which we define as the probability that in randomly choosing an edge and traversing it in a randomly chosen direction, we find it is of type $\lambda$ and that we are travelling away from a node of type $\nu$.
+Next we need $\Probof{\nu\lambda}$, defined as the probability that, in randomly choosing an edge and traversing it (in the allowed direction if directed or a random direction if undirected), we find it is of type $\lambda$ and that we are travelling away from a node of type $\nu$.

-Finally, we encode correlations via the transition probability $\Probof{\nu'|\nu\lambda}$ which is the probability that we reach a type $\nu'$ node, given that we are following a type $\lambda$ edge away from a type $\nu$ node.
+Finally, we encode correlations via the transition probability $\Probof{\nu|\nu'\lambda'}$ which is the probability that we reach a type $\nu$ node, given that we are following a type $\lambda'$ edge away from a type $\nu'$ node.
+This includes the usual degree-degree transition probabilities (see Sec.~\ref{subsec:gcgrn.applicationrandom} and \cite{payne2011a} for notation):